-Using the data of Higgs boson pair production at the Run 2 LHC, the current best constraints are $-0.6<\kappa_{\lambda_{\rm 3H}}<6.6$~\cite{ATLAS:2022jtk} and $-1.24 < \kappa_{\lambda_{\rm 3H}}< 6.49$~\cite{CMS:2022dwd} extracted from the ATLAS and CMS measurements, respectively, in the $\kappa$ framework, in which $\kappa_{\lambda_{\rm 3H}}=\lambda_{\rm 3H}/\lambda_{\rm 3H}^{\rm SM}$ with $\lambda_{\rm 3H}^{\rm SM}$ being the SM value of the trilinear Higgs self-coupling.
-On the one hand, the process of single Higgs boson production and decay depends on the Higgs self-coupling via higher-order EW corrections and can also provide certain constraint~\cite{McCullough:2013rea,Gorbahn:2016uoy,Degrassi:2016wml,Bizon:2016wgr,DiVita:2017eyz,Gao:2023bll}.
-A measurement performed by CMS using the differential fiducial cross section in bins of $p_T^{H}$ sets the constraint as $-5.4<\kappa_{\lambda_{\rm 3H}}<14.9$~\cite{CMS:2023gjz}.
-A combined analysis of the single Higgs and double Higgs data by ATLAS shows that the constraint on the Higgs self-coupling is $-0.4<\kappa_{\lambda_{\rm 3H}}<6.3$ at $95\%$ confidence level with the assumption that the new physics changes only the Higgs self-coupling~\cite{ATLAS:2022jtk}.
+The current constraints on the trilinear Higgs self-coupling extracted from the Run 2 dataset of Higgs boson pair production at the LHC by the ATLAS and CMS experiments are $-0.6<\kappa_{\lambda_{\rm 3H}}<6.6$~\cite{ATLAS:2022jtk} and $-1.24 < \kappa_{\lambda_{\rm 3H}}< 6.49$~\cite{CMS:2022dwd}, respectively, within the $\kappa$ framework \cite{LHCHiggsCrossSectionWorkingGroup:2013rie}, where $\kappa_{\lambda_{\rm 3H}}=\lambda_{\rm 3H}/\lambda_{\rm 3H}^{\rm SM}$ with $\lambda_{\rm 3H}^{\rm SM}$ being the SM value of the trilinear Higgs self-coupling.
+On the other hand, the process of single Higgs boson production and decay depends on the Higgs self-coupling only via higher-order electro-weak (EW) corrections and can also impose certain constraint~\cite{McCullough:2013rea,Gorbahn:2016uoy,Degrassi:2016wml,Bizon:2016wgr,DiVita:2017eyz,Gao:2023bll}.
+A measurement using the differential fiducial cross section in bins of the Higgs boson transverse momentum sets a constraint of $-5.4<\kappa_{\lambda_{\rm 3H}}<14.9$~\cite{CMS:2023gjz}.
+Combined analyses of single- and double-Higgs production result in the constraint, $-0.4<\kappa_{\lambda_{\rm 3H}}<6.3$, at the $95\%$ confidence level, assuming that the new physics changes only the Higgs self-coupling~\cite{ATLAS:2022jtk}.

-The above constraints are obtained based on the fact that the cross section of Higgs boson pair production can be taken as a function of the Higgs self-couplings.
+These constraints stem from considering the cross section of Higgs boson pair production as a function of the Higgs self-coupling.
 Indeed, even with higher-order QCD corrections, the cross section is a quadratic function of the trilinear Higgs self-coupling $\lambda_{\rm 3H}$.
-Nevertheless, higher-order EW corrections incorporate contributions from Feynman diagrams containing one or more triple Higgs or quadruple Higgs vertices.
-These corrections exhibit a distinct functional dependence on the Higgs self-coupling.
-Specifically, new quartic and cubic dependence on the trilinear Higgs self-coupling would appear, which has a significant impact on the constraints given that the present upper limit is so large.
+Nevertheless, higher-order EW corrections introduce contributions from Feynman diagrams containing one or more triple Higgs or quadruple Higgs vertices, leading to a distinct functional dependence on the Higgs self-coupling.
+Specifically, new quartic and cubic power dependencies on the trilinear Higgs self-coupling emerge, which has a significant impact on the constraints, given that the current upper limit is so large.